google-coral/libedgetpu/README.md

 ```
 debuild -us -uc -tc -b
 ```
-Note that the `debian/rules` may ned to be edited to specify the CPU manually (the if selector may not work for docker builds).
+Note that the `debian/rules` may need to be edited.
+Custom versions for aarch64 and armv7a are provided to be used as `debian/rules' for dockeer builds for these specific architectures.

 ### Bazel [Recommended]